Klangfeld Nr.3 für Alina

 Florian CLAAR

-Florian Claar produces three-dimensional artworks that employ sound, and artworks based on the digital analysis of sound waves.
-He has also undertaken many sculptural works for public spaces.
-By integrating CG image technology with three-dimensional art objects, he has created a world that calls our attention to the geometric structures and unusual sensory experiences abounding in our everyday world.
+Born in Stuttgart, (West) Germany in 1968.
+Lives in Fujisawa, Kanagawa, Japan.
+Since moving to Japan in the mid- 1990s, Florian Claar has produced three-dimensional artworks that employ sound and artworks based on the digital analysis of sound waves.
+He has also undertaken numerous sculptural works for public spaces.
+Claar, who says, “I want to create characters that inter-blend architecture, machines, and life forms,” creates works that call our attention to the geometric structures abounding in our everyday world.